As the viral TikTok trend ‘BRAT summer’ comes to an end – what’s next?

 Un-Serious Brand Marketing

-Another recent viral TikTok trend we’ve spotted is ‘we let our Gen Z intern edit this video’, which has been interpreted by the likes of UK-wide brands, Boots and Curry’s.
+Another recent viral TikTok trend we’ve spotted is ‘we let our Gen Z intern edit this video’.
+This has been interpreted by the likes of UK-wide brands, Boots and Curry’s.
 These videos consist of team members relaying a script entirely made up of ‘trending’ or viral taglines and popular slang words.
 They will also pass the baton on to the next brand to recreate it themselves.
 We spotted Boots challenging Henry Hoover to take on the trend…

 Honourable Mentions

-Whilst we’re on the topic, we wanted to shoutout some of the brands that we think are doing TikTok right and creating content which suits the platforms audience, as well as their own.
+Whilst we’re on the topic, we wanted to shoutout some of the brands that we think are doing TikTok right.
+They’re creating content which suits the platforms audience, as well as their own.
 Take Ryanair, a budget airline which is often known for its delays and extra add-on fees.
 But the brand knows this and has found a way to find some hilarity in this with some self-aware skits.

 Another favourite is Duolingo, whose iconic bird logo has become a sassy online character.
 You’ll quite often find the brand in the comments of viral videos with a funny quip or response to another business.
 This is an interesting approach to community management which often sees brands go viral just for their comment alone.
 AdAge** recently discussed this in an article and explained how this can be just as good for engagement as it is for in-feed posting.